Why Join the Initiative?

 Host an Adaptive Climbing Initiative Course

 Hosting an Adaptive Climbing Initiative course is the best way to make your climbing programs accessible to people of all abilities.
 Paradox Sports has brought these courses to commercial gyms, universities, and recreation centers across the US and Canada.
 Hosting a course is easy, and provides climbing facility managers with a solid foundation for building an adaptive climbing program.
+Facilities who have hosted this course have been able to:

 Attend A Course